 3. Market Regulation

 The market is a hub of economic activities.
 Fair, safe and optimum functioning of it is essential for maintaining the economic and financial stability of a country.
-An unregulated market possesses a high risk to destabilise the economy.
+An unregulated market possesses a high risk to destabilize the economy.
 Therefore, it must be regulated by the government.

 Regulatory agencies of the government must keep a right balance in maintaining the market freedom as well as retaining a firm market control.
 The control on the market should neither be easy nor strict and rigid.
-Control must be such that it not only helps in facilitating a market growth but also aids in protecting the overall interests of all entities that are participating and contributing to the growth of the market.
+The control must be such that it not only helps in facilitating a market growth but also aids in protecting the overall interests of all entities that are participating and contributing to the growth of the market.

-The government needs a constant supply of updated market data to analyse and regulate it properly.
+The government needs a constant supply of updated market data to analyze and regulate it properly.
 It is one of the chief responsibility of the government to ensure that there remains a continuous supply of goods in the market for consumption.
 The government must prevent illegal hoarding or stocking of goods done deliberately to create an artificial shortage and inflate their market prices.
 It must also stop flourishing of an illegal black market.
 It must take care to see that normal market activity functions smoothly.
-Without regulation, unscrupulous entities may proliferate and hinder the healthy growth and competition nature of the market.
+Without regulation, unscrupulous entities may proliferate and hinder the healthy growth and competitive nature of the market.
 Therefore, the regulation provides an essential backbone to maintain a stable economy.